Skip to content

 Agents only pay when workflows change visual summary

 Most AI projects start with access.
 Give the team a model, add a chat box, connect a few tools.
-That can help individuals move faster, but it rarely changes the business.
+That can help individuals move faster, but it rarely changes how the business runs.

-McKinsey's latest State of AI survey says the strongest performers are more likely to redesign workflows and scale agents.
-That lines up with what I see in small-business work.
-The agent is not the project.
-The work loop is the project.
+McKinsey's 2025 State of AI survey points to the same pattern: stronger AI performers are more likely to redesign workflows and scale agents into real operating loops.
+The work loop decides whether the agent matters.

 Access versus workflow